-Sugar scrub is an excellent home remedies that can help to get rid of dark mark, acne scars and blemish on the skin within two days.
-The sugar scrub can help to exfoliate the outer most layer of the skin that has the black marks.
+Sugar scrub is an excellent home remedy that can help to get rid of dark marks, acne scars, and blemish on the skin within two days.
+The sugar scrub can help to exfoliate the outermost layer of the skin that has black marks.

 How to use:

 - Mix two teaspoon of raw honey into a half a glass of sugar

 - Use your hands to apply the sugar scrap on the affected parts of the skin and massage it gently

 - Rinse off your skin with warm water

 - Repeat the treatment two times per day for few weeks until dark spots on skin fade away

 You can see a doctor over black spots on the skin if you noticed the following condition:

 - when dark marks on the skin are too painful and cause a lot of discomforts

 - when black dots on the skin has persisted for more than three weeks or has refused to go away